-- Individual studio space at SFAI’s historic 800 Chestnut Street campus
+- Individual studio space at SFAI’s historic Chestnut Street campus

 - Professional and technical development through the Residency Seminar

 - Attendance at the Graduate Lecture Series (GLS), with one-on-one studio visits from acclaimed series guests and other visiting artists

 - Excursions to San Francisco museums, galleries, and alternative art spaces

-- Group exhibition at SFAI’s Diego Rivera Gallery
+- Culminating group exhibition at SFAI’s Diego Rivera Gallery

 - Option of enrolling in additional undergraduate courses and tutorials (additional tuition cost)

-- Residency Application
+- Residency Application Form

 - Ten examples of work (digital images)

-Housing (optional): $260–$350 per week depending on room type and availability
+Housing (optional): $270–$375 per week depending on room type and availability

 2014 Seminar Leader Tim Sullivan is a dedicated educator and multimedia artist working in video, photography, performance and installation.
 Sullivan has spent the last five years completing a series of works exploring the myths and stereotypes of California as informed by television, film, music, and literature.
 He has had solo exhibitions in San Francisco, Los Angeles, Singapore, Ireland, and Poland, and has been featured in numerous group exhibitions including the California Biennial, Orange Country Museum of Art.